 Suitable for small teams or larger groups.
-Price: $5,000 for up to 12 students.
-Additional students: Contact us.
+Price: Contact us at training@wirfs-brock dot com.
 Price includes all course materials.
 Instructor travel and lodging expenses are extra.

 This course provides engineers, programmers, software developers and testers with basic, practical knowledge that will enable them to identify and prepare meaningful views of their system using the Unified Modeling Language (UML) diagrams and notation.
 In class we use the latest version, UML 2.0, which includes some powerful and expressive additions over earlier versions.
 This class is targeted specifically at that student who may begrudgingly use UML, but wants to be a more effective communicator.

 After a brief introduction to a basic development process we'll walk through the most common UML diagrams and show how together they can represent a design model of a software system.
 We'll explore how UML can be effectively used for rough sketches as part of design discussions as well part of more permanent documentation or presentations.
 This course is focused on the practical application of UML to effectively communicate design ideas.

 Students learn by doing.
 There is enough class-time to explore concepts and techniques and develop basic skills.
 Class is roughly 80% lecture and 20 % exercises followed by review.
 Each learning cycle lasts between one and two hours, and consists of: